Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Proposed DPOD Framework

 \ Here, $\theta$ denotes all the learnable parameters in the network.
-The ground-truth ${y} = 1$, if the sample is fake, and ${y} = 0$, if it is a true news. \\ \\ \textbf{Inference.} During inference, we can test on any domain of interest since the entire model has been trained without any prior assumptions of the target domain.
-To classify a test image-text pair as fake or real, its corresponding semantic domain vector is passed through the already trained $\mathcal{F}_{\theta}$ network to get the target specific domain prompt ${V}_{D}$.
-The text caption (of test data) is appended with the learnt prompt vectors to get $\{{V}_{1}, {V}_{2},{V}_{3}, {V}_{D}\}$.
-The final text and image embeddings obtained using the frozen A-CLIP encoders are then used to compute the joint embedding.
-The Classifier Network gives the final prediction ${\hat{y}}$, which is thresholded to give a binary prediction as True or Fake. \\ \\ \textbf{Difference with other prompt-learning techniques.} As discussed in the Related Work section, there has been a recent few works on domain-based prompt tuning~\cite{dapl}\cite{adclip}.
-But there are few important differences between these techniques and the proposed one: \\ {\bf 1)} In the existing works, \textit{"domain"} or \textit{"style"} refer to changes in image features.
-Contrary to this, in our case, domains (such as "politics", "law-crime", etc.) do not have significant change in image features (since, images from multiple domains will contain similar objects like humans, etc.), but are subjective to human interpretation of both the images and the texts jointly. \\ {\bf 2)} In existing works, the text only contains the class name as opposed to a sentence describing the image as in ours. \\ {\bf 3)} We propose a novel strategy of creating semantic domain vectors, which leverages similarity from out-of-domain data, and utilize it to create domain-specific learnable prompts.
+The ground-truth ${y} = 1$, if the sample is fake, and ${y} = 0$, if it is a true news. \\ \textbf{Inference.} During inference, we consider two scenarios: one where we have the domain information for the test image-text pair, and another where the target domain is unknown.
+For the first case, we feed its corresponding semantic domain vector through the already trained $\mathcal{F}_{\theta}$ network to get the target specific domain prompt ${V}_{D}$.
+For the second case, we find the most similar domain of the image-text sample by comparing its joint embedding with all the domain-specific mean joint embeddings, since the domain is unknown.
+Specifically, we find the domain $D_t$ of this test pair as follows: $D_t = \operatorname*{argmax}_{D} (\mathcal{J}_t \cdot \mathcal{J}_{D_i}), i=1,2,...,n$, where, $\mathcal{J}_t$ denotes the joint embedding of the test sample, and $\mathcal{J}_{D_i}$ denotes the domain-wise mean joint embeddings.
+Next, the text caption (of test data) is appended with the learnt prompt vectors to get $\{{V}_{1}, {V}_{2},{V}_{3}, {V}_{D}\}$.
+The final text and image embedding obtained using the frozen A-CLIP encoders are then used to compute the joint embedding.
+The classifier network gives the final prediction ${\hat{y}}$, which is thresholded to give a binary prediction as True or Fake. \\ \\ \textbf{Difference with other prompt-learning techniques.} As discussed in the Related Work section, there are some existing works on domain-based prompt tuning~\cite{dapl,adclip}.
+But there are few important differences between these techniques and the proposed one: \\ {\bf 1)} In the existing works, \textit{``domain''} or \textit{``style''} refers to changes in image features.
+Contrary to this, in our case, domains (such as, ``politics'', ``law-crime'', etc.) do not have a significant change in image features (since, images from multiple domains will contain similar objects like humans, etc.), but are subjective to human interpretation of both the images and the texts jointly. \\ {\bf 2)} In existing works, the text only contains the class name as opposed to a sentence describing the image as in ours. \\ {\bf 3)} We propose a novel strategy of creating semantic domain vectors, which leverages similarity from out-of-domain data, and utilize it to create domain-specific learnable prompts.
 To the best of our knowledge, this type of domain-prompting strategy has not been explored earlier.